Home | Our Company | Production Line | Our Core Value | Brilliant Future |

 - normal cut;

-- laser cut (for rounds and sawables of different shapes);
+- laser cut (for rounds and sawables of different shapes); and

 - cleaving.